by Dr. C.H. Weaver M.D. updated 8/2022

 Overall, 98% of patients responded to treatment including a stringent complete response in 80% and 93% of evaluated patients achieved MRD-negativity.
-At the time of reporting 77% of patients were alive one year from treatment without evidence of myeloma progression which is a decrease from the 77% reported at one year.
+At the time of reporting 66% of patients were alive eighteen months from treatment without evidence of myeloma progression which is a decrease from the 77% reported at one year.

 The most commonly reported side effects include neutropenia (96%), anemia (81%), and thrombocytopenia (79%).
 Cytokine release syndrome (CRS) occurred in 95% of patients, typically beginning 7 days from infusion and lasting on average 4 days.
 The CRS resolved within 14 days of onset in all but one patient.
 Approximately 21% of patients experienced neurotoxicity.
 Six patients died from complications of including sepsis, CRS, lung abscess, respiratory failure, and neurotoxicity.11